dashboard image

 the time it takes to read/write data (in terms of IOPS)

-the ability to store information with no disuption, errors or failures.
+the ability to store information with no disruption, errors or failures.

 How to define the SLO ?